Caring For Clients Since 1958

 What Do You Have To Prove?

-Although every ERISA disability insurance policy is slightly different, you must prove to any insurance company that you are disabled.
+Although ERISA disability insurance policies vary, under every such policy you must prove that you are disabled.
 You must be able to prove all of the following with objective evidence:

 • The date you became disabled.